How many times have you heard someone say, "These politicians are ruining our country"

 We will save our country!

-Born mixed-race my mother (Japanese sansai) was the third generation in the United States, grew up on the Southside of Chicago.
+Born mixed-race my mother (Japanese sansai) was the third generation in the United States and grew up on the Southside of Chicago.
 Daughter of a hardworking father and stay-at-home mother, they had three children.

 My Grandparents were both placed in internment camps during WWII being taken from their homes in Los Angeles California.
 They were allowed one bag of belongings leaving everything else behind.
 My grandfather and his brother were both willing to agree to be drafted ( many Japanese men refused and revolted) and we're proud to serve their country in the army.